CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/sapui5.md

         ![Start up](./media/sapui5/startup-type.webp)

-## Configure UI5 application file mapping
+## Configure UI5 Application File Mapping

-1. To make developers work more efficiently, AppEngine allows you to run it in Development Mode and to set up a path to frontend files in the Plugins project.
-Thanks to this, all changes made to frontend files are instantly visible without rebuilding the project.
-Below are described required steps to achieve this:
+1. To make developers work more efficiently, AppEngine offers a Development Mode that allows you to set up a path to frontend files in the Plugins project.
+This enables instant visibility of changes made to frontend files without needing to rebuild the project.
+The required steps to achieve this are outlined below:

     1. Start CompuTec.AppEngine.Host.ConsoleApp.exe by debugging your plugin or from the command line.
 This first run will create separate configuration files for debug mode (in ProgramData\Computec\AppEngine):